 🌿Edible stalks are high in fibre and vitamins, esp the Bs, but very low in calories.

-⚠️The leaves are TOXIC and must not be eaten or given to animals.
+⚠️The leaves and roots are TOXIC and must not be eaten or given to animals.

-🌿Hardy to the frost but can be covered with a pot in snow.
+🌿Hardy to frost but can be covered with a pot in snow.

 🌿More shoots develop off the sides of the clump

 🌿After about 5 years, we dig up the clump, divide the plant into separate shoots and replant.

 🌿Rhubarb is forgiving but loves water in the heat, and a chilly winter.